-- 7.1 Annual rates, refuse and sewerage charges become due and payable on 1 July of every year and are extended to 30 September for debtors who have not made applications to pay rates in instalments. - 7.2 If the annual rates, refuse and sewerage charges remain unpaid after 30 September a letter of final demand per registered mail shall be served on the debtor liable to pay the amounts due.
-The debtor will be given 14 days after receipt of the demand to pay the amount payable. - 7.3 Debtors who fail to respond to the final demand will be handed over for legal action to collect the arrears. - 7.4 Interest on arrears will be charged on annual charges, which remain unpaid after 30 September and will be charged until the account is settled in full. - 7.5 Arrangements for the settlement of the accounts which have been handed over to the attorneys must be dealt with by the attorneys and must not be entertained by Council's staff.
+- 7.1 Annual rates, refuse and sewerage charges become due and payable monthly. - 7.2 Debtors who fail to respond to the final demand will be handed over for legal action to collect the arrears. - 7.3 Interest on arrears will be charged monthly on debts not paid by the due date. - 7.4 Arrangements for the settlement of the accounts which have been handed over to the attorneys must be dealt with by the attorneys and must not be entertained by Council's staff.